 Collaborations are complex and time-consuming to negotiate and document.
 We may not be able to negotiate collaborations on a timely basis, on acceptable terms, or at all.
 If we do enter into additional collaboration agreements, the negotiated terms may force us to relinquish rights that diminish our potential profitability from development and commercialization of the subject product candidates or others.
 If we are unable to enter into additional collaborations, we may have to curtail the research and development of the product candidate or technology for which we are seeking to collaborate, reduce or delay research and development programs, delay potential commercialization timelines, reduce the scope of any sales or marketing activities or undertake research, development or commercialization activities at our own expense.
 For example, in January 2023, we announced that, based on our new prioritized focus, as well as the evolving treatment paradigm for PH1, we have decided to look for a partner in the kidney disease arena for further potential development of PBGENE-PH1 and will no longer develop the program on its own.
 If we are unable to enter into an appropriate collaboration with respect to PH1 on a timely basis, on acceptable terms, or at all, we may choose to cease related research and development activities.
-In addition, in July 2023, we announced that we are in discussions with potential strategic partners for our cell therapy assets, including hematologic and non-hematologic applications, which may not be successful on acceptable terms, if at all.
-If we elect to increase our expenditures to fund research, development or own, we may need to obtain additional capital, which may not be available to us on acceptable terms or at all.
+If we elect to increase our expenditures to fund research, development or commercialization activities on our own, we may need to obtain additional capital, which may not be available to us on acceptable terms or at all.